USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch04_science.md

 The CMAQ modularity makes it easy to modify or introduce a specific scientific process in CCTM.
 For example, the *gas* module contains several options for different gas-phase chemistry solvers that can be used to optimize model performance.
 Without the modular structure, changes to just one scientific process could entail having to modify source code throughout CCTM, thereby greatly increasing the risk of human error.

 ### Quality control features
+** >>COMMENT<< ** Need to rewrite without emphasis on "modularity".
+Also not sure how peer review really serves as QC.
+There are better ways that we can tout QC, such as our internal reviews of the code in GitHub.
+Maybe we also need a more formal process…but that's beyond the scope of this activity.

 The CMAQ system was designed to minimize the potential for model simulation error in several significant ways: